 - You spend less time dealing with the local utility.
-Can be a real time and headache saver.
+This can be a real time and headache saver.

-While you can potentially make a little more money including utilities, their inclusion can be a real killer of your time and increase the level of stress in your life.
-For me, personally, I am looking for more free time and less stress, so it is a no brainer for me.
-I will rarely look at buying non-separately metered properties anymore.
-Nor do I generally include utilities in the rent.
+While you can potentially make a little more money including utilities, their inclusion can be a real killer of your time and can increase the level of stress in your life.
+For me personally, I am looking for more free time and less stress, so it is a no brainer.
+I will rarely look at buying non-separately metered properties anymore, nor do I generally include utilities in the rent.
 But that is just me.

 Your market or your style may be different.
-You may have to include utilities or it may be common practice to include them.
-Either way that is one of the beautiful things about the real estate business, there is no one or right way to do it.
-Let me know how it works where you are and if you do or do not include utilities and why with your comments.
+You may have to include utilities, or it may be common practice to include them.
+Either way, that is one of the beautiful things about the real estate business—there is no one or right way to do it.

 We are republishing this article to help out our newer readers.